 Depression is not just "feeling blue," nor is it just "in your head."
 Depression certainly does affect mood: clinical depression involves a depressed mood and/or a loss of interest in or enjoyment from activities on most days, for most of the day for at least 2 weeks.
-Feelings of sadness, emptiness, hopelessness, or anxiety can occur.
+Feelings of sadness, emptiness, hopelessness, or excessive guilt can occur.
 However, symptoms of depression may not be limited to your emotions.

 You may have heard of behavioural/cognitive depression symptoms.
 People with these symptoms experience changes in the way they are able to think, concentrate, and remember information.
 They may have difficulty making decisions, have self-doubt about decisions they've made, or avoid situations in which they must make a decision.
 They may also exhibit changes in their behaviour, such as avoiding social and work activities.
-Personal care such as grooming may also decrease.

 Some people may experience physical symptoms, which they may think are not related to depression.
 However, these symptoms are linked to depression.
 Physical symptoms of depression include: